olm3ca/Surface-Laptop-Go/README.md

   - VoodooI2C + VoodooI2CHID will enable the touchscreen, but the touchpad won't work.
   - VoodooI2C + VoodooI2ELAN will enable the touchpad, but the touchscreen won't work.
 I opted for this.
   - For iGPU to work, you'll need the iGPU.plist I've included in this repo in your device properties section.
+  - Battery readouts may never work.
+Recent Surface models don't use ACPI Operating Regions/Fields to get their battery info.

 3. When the Mac OS install media is ready, mount the EFI partition with the [MountEFI](https://github.com/corpnewt/MountEFI) utility and copy the contents of the latest EFI linked above into this partition.